Definition of

 The circus today

-Although it is possible to distinguish between many types of circuses, broadly speaking it can be said that these shows currently feature clowns , jugglers , tightrope walkers , contortionists and acrobats .
+Although it is possible to distinguish between many types of circuses, broadly speaking it can be indicated that these shows currently feature clowns , jugglers , tightrope walkers , contortionists and acrobats .
 Ventriloquists , illusionists and puppeteers are also often part of the circus world.

 One of the most famous circuses is Cirque du Soleil , created in 1984 in Canada .
 Based in Montreal , it has simultaneous shows in several countries , developed by a troupe of more than a thousand artists.